 Stand up straight and hold on to a sturdy chair or countertop/kitchen sink for balance.
 Step backward with the leg you are stretching.
 Then lean forward allowing the front knee to bend until you feel a slight stretch in the front of your thigh.
 Hold for 20-30 seconds.

 Repeat 5 times.

-Coach's Note: Feet should remain planted
+Coach's Note: Feet should remain planted on the floor with toes facing forward.

-8. Wall Slide Hips
+6. Wall Slide Hips